Copyright 2009-2024. All Rights Reserved.

 Current Activities

-I do not currently have a performing band, and I am getting a little old to go on the road, but I have a regular bluegrass group that I play with, called the "Barn Jam" because the place we used to practice looked like a barn.
-This group has done some public performances in the past, but not lately.
+I attend several local music jams, some purely bluegrass and others with an eclectic mix.
 I am also active in the Triangle Autoharp Circle, of which I am a founding member, which meets on the second or third Saturday of each month in one or another member's home.
 Anyone who plays autoharp and lives in the Triangle (Raleigh-Durham-Chapel Hill) or nearby is welcome to join (email olson4912 AT yahoo.com).
 Several members of the Autoharp Circle, including me, also participate in the Triangle Folk Ensemble.
 We play for local retirement homes, hospitals, libraries, and civic events, especially around Christmas and Independence Day.
-The covid-19 pandemic disrupted all this, but TFE played a few civic events in December 2021, and other activities are starting back up as more folks get vaccinated.

 Union Grove Fiddler’s Convention, 1971, playing mountain dulcimer built by my father, Harold D. Pratt